 What Makes Cereal Healthy or Unhealthy?

-Whether a cereal brand uses oat flour or millet flour as the base ingredient doesn’t matter much from a health perspective, but whether it contains added sugar or artificial dye does.
+Whether a cereal brand uses oat flour or millet flour as the base ingredient doesn’t matter much from a health perspective, but whether it contains refined, added sugar or artificial dye does.

-Healthiest Cereal #1 - Ezekiel Cinnamon Raisin
+1st Place — Ezekiel Cinnamon Raisin

 Ezekiel is the healthiest cereal brand in our opinion, and features entirely sprouted grains like organic sprouted wheat, organic sprouted barley and organic sprouted millet.